 VISCERAL ACOUSTIC & ELECTRONIC LAYERS

-Enhance your sonic storytelling with this dynamic selection of contemporary sounds, made in collaboration with composer and producer Raven Bush.
+Enhance your sonic storytelling with this dynamic spectrum of contemporary sounds, made in collaboration with composer and producer Raven Bush.
 Effortlessly combining acoustic and electronic layers, Moonglades expands on Bush’s unique sonic fabric, as heard in his score to Coral Dolphin’s choreographed film of the same name, out now on SA Recordings.

 A distillation of his unique approach to creating, recording and sampling, this sample library is made up of distinctive techniques performed on his baritone & five string violins, plus sounds made using his vintage synth collection, warped and weaved together with detailed programming and effects to create a stunning palette of visceral textures and melodic and percussive loops.
 With 47 presets and a wide range of effects built into our free and easy-to-use dedicated plugin, Moonglades is a highly versatile tool designed to stir emotions and offer endless inspiration for producers and composers alike.